Multibr4nd/Web-App/README.md

 This web application was created to fulfill the requirements of the Web Technology module and does not represent an actual company or service.
 ```
-Replace "yourusername" and "yourrepository" with your actual GitHub username and repository name.
-Also, update the "Hosted Application" link with your actual deployed application URL.